CASE TRACK RECORD

 The following information was prepared by FINRA/NASD for inclusion in the Neutral Arbitrator List Selection System for assignments as an Industry Arbitrator on its Securities Arbitration Panels. * Past performance is no guarantee of future results.

-A necessary disclosure needs to be made concerhing my 48 years as an NASD/FINRa licensee.
-19 years ago I received 3 complaints while working at Borardwalk Capital Corporation.
-In 1999, after thoroughly vetting these infractions and concluding that they were not major issues, FINRa Dispute Resolution appointed me as a FINRA Arbitrator.
+A necessary disclosure needs to be made concerhing my 49 years as an NASD/FINRa licensee.
+In 1988, 20 years ago I received 3 complaints while working at Borardwalk Capital Corporation.
+In 1999, after thoroughly vetting these infractions and concluding that they were not major issues, FINRA Dispute Resolution appointed me as a FINRA Arbitrator.
+Had ithe investigative committee decided that the complaints were major, I would have been permanently disqualified from becoming a FINRA Arbitrator.
+As it was, I was put on temporary disqualification until those complaints were adjudicated as minor infractions.
 In over 300 arbitrations and in 15 court cases, without exception, I have thoroughly disclosed these matters prior to every testimony.
 After doing so, I have always been accepted and qualified to testify as a securities Expert Witness in both arbitration and court in deference to these matters.
 The following narrative describes these priors in full.

 Let me provide a bit of additional background.
 I entered the securities industry in 1969 and have been both an NASD representative & registered principal since 1972.
 For 16 years, until 1988, my career moved forward normally and without incident.
 I had successfully acted as Branch Manager for two securities firms and acting branch manager for another.
 During the period Jan.
 1987- Jan.
 1990, I was National Sales Director and Due Diligence Principal for Boardwalk Capital Corporation.
 I held the title of Vice-President, Marketing Compliance, and reported directly to the owner and sole stockholder of Boardwalk, Mr. D.J.
 Welch.
 I was a salaried employee and held no stock ownership in the broker-dealer or any of its related entities.
 In mid -1988, the NASDR expressed concern that Mr. Welch was not securities licensed with the NASD and required him to take the Series 7 examination in order to manage the broker-dealer.
 In August, he asked me to temporarily step in as acting President and assume responsibility for broker-dealer operations while he studied for and passed the registered representative examination.
 The NASDR accepted my new role and the company was able to secure the licenses & livelihoods of its 200 registered representatives.
 In early 1989, at Mr. Welch's request, I also studied for and obtained the Financial Principals license (Series 27).
 I was succeeded by Paul Krsek as President in August, 1989.
 At that time I became President of Boardwalk Asset Management, the firms Registered Investment Advisor.
 He, along with new management, was brought in by Mr. Welch after purportedly providing new infusions of capital in exchange for stock ownership, to expand broker dealer operations.
 The new management team provided me with copies of written notification to the NASDR evidencing the new titles along with my removal from its records as Boardwalk Capital's President.
 The NASDR never received notice of my removal or the replacement names.